The Machine shop provides manufacturing services that support the academic education and research at the Kumpula campus.

 The support services include manufacturing and design of mechanical parts of devices and facilities that are used in education and research.

 Faculty of Science, core funding projects/teaching: no charge

 Faculty of Science, external funding projects and other units of University of Helsinki: 60 €/h (alv.
 0%)

 I need a mechanical part, how do I get one?

 A production order form (template accessible also at beginning of this page) must be filled for all mechanical parts that are manufactured at the Shop.
-Please fill in the pdf-form (link to pdf-form at end of the page) in electronic form (if possible), or at least save it in pdf-format in your own archives using e.g., PDF-XChange (Windows) or Preview (Mac OSX).
-Bring the filled-in form to Mr. Jukka Ukkonen, the head of the Shop.
+Please fill in the pdf-form in electronic form and send it as an e-mail to email@example.com.

 No parts will be manufactured or designed without thorough discussion with the personnel.
 Often there is a commercial product available that could fit to your needs with minor modifications.
 It is highly recommendable to use with standard mechanical parts as a starting point in the design.